 Notable sites include Bollington Cross School; St. Oswald’s Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House, the new cross (pictured left) and The Mount (care home in Flash Lane).

 There is a very strong desire locally to maintain a green strip between Bollington Cross and Tytherington – Bollington is very certain that it does not want it`s individuality and identity to be subsumed by the urban sprawl that is Macclesfield.

 For more information about the individual streets that make up Bollington Cross see the Streets pages.

-And below that is a map showing otherwise.
+Below that is a map showing another.

 The site of the Cross shown on the 1871 map is not as described in the article, but is sited about 50 metres to the east.
 But really close inspection of the map shows a dot marked ‘Stone’ almost exactly where described in the top article – right in the middle of the road at the junction!
 If that is where is was then it’s no surprise that the above-ground part was dismantled and removed.
 No doubt the traffic of the day simply travelled over the base.